pypa/packaging.python.org/source/specifications/core-metadata.rst

 :term:`license expression <License Expression>`, as specified in :doc:`/specifications/license-expression`.

-Note that the expression in this field only applies to the distribution file containing the metadata, not the project overall or other distribution files.
+Note that the expression in this field only applies to the :term:`Distribution Archive` containing the metadata with this field (e.g., :term:`Source Distribution` or :term:`Wheel`), not the project overall or other files related to the project (including other distribution archives).

 Examples::